 A Local’s Guide to The Cliffs of Moher, Ireland

 The Cliffs of Moher tops the list as the most popular place to visit in Ireland.
 With over 1 million visitors each year, you won’t want to miss seeing these larger than life cliffs.
 Standing from 400-700 feet tall and stretching over 5 miles long, these cliffs take you right to the edge of the ocean.
 Visiting this cultural beauty in County Clare is a must-see for any traveler to Ireland.
-However, the Cliffs of Moher is best experienced with these local tips.
+However, the Cliffs of Moher are best experienced with these local tips.

 Things To Know Before Visiting The Cliffs of Moher